Anderson .Paak

 Apart from his solo career, Anderson formed the duo NxWorries in 2015 with record producer Knxwledge.
 He is frequently accompanied by the band Free Nationals, who play a variety of instruments, such as electric guitar, bass, piano, keyboards and drums, and also serve as backing vocalists.
 In 2021, he formed the duo Silk Sonic with fellow singer-songwriter Bruno Mars.
 The duo's debut single, "Leave the Door Open", became Anderson's first single to reach number one on the Billboard Hot 100, and was the recipient of four awards at the 64th Grammy Awards, including Song of the Year and Record of the Year.

 Early life

 Brandon Paak Anderson was born on February 8, 1986, at St. John's Regional Medical Center in Oxnard, California.
 He is of mixed African American and Korean heritage.
 Anderson's mother was born in South Korea during the Korean War to an African American man who is presumed to have been a soldier.
-She was abandoned in a Korean orphanage and adopted by an African-American family in Compton, California.
+She was abandoned in a Korean orphanage and adopted by an African-American family in Compton.

 At age seven, Anderson saw his estranged father attack his mother: "My little sister and I went out front and my pops was on top of my mom.
 There was blood in the street.
 He was arrested and that was the last time I saw him.
 I think he did 14 years."